aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 **Returns:**
 int - A document direction.
 The returned value is one of [DocumentDirection](../../com.aspose.words/documentdirection) constants.
-### getEncoding() {#getEncoding--}
+### getEncoding() {#getEncoding}
 ```
 public Charset getEncoding()
 ```

 Gets the encoding that will be used to load an HTML, TXT, or CHM document if the encoding is not specified inside the document.
-Can be null.
-Default is null.
+Can be  null .
+Default is  null .

 This property is used only when loading HTML, TXT, or CHM documents.